vpnbazar/go-whatsapp-multidevice/README.md

 ## Authors

-* **Dimas Restu Hidayanto** - *Initial Work* - [DimasKiddo](https://github.com/dimaskiddo)
+* **Nasim Mohammad Raju** - *Initial Work* - [Vpnbazzar](https://github.com/vpnvazar)

-See also the list of [contributors](https://github.com/dimaskiddo/go-whatsapp-multidevice-rest/contributors) who participated in this project
+See also the list of [contributors](https://github.com/vpnvazar/go-whatsapp-multidevice/contributors) who participated in this project

 ## Annotation

-You can seek more information for the make command parameters in the [Makefile](https://github.com/dimaskiddo/go-whatsapp-multidevice-rest/-/raw/master/Makefile)
+You can seek more information for the make command parameters in the [Makefile](https://github.com/vpnvazar/go-whatsapp-multidevice/-/raw/master/Makefile)

 ## License

-Copyright (C) 2022 Dimas Restu Hidayanto
+Copyright (C) 2022 Nasim Mohammad Raju

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: